 If you believe that you are suffering an overdose or allergic reaction, you should immediately contact your health care provider.
 He or she will have the experience, knowledge, and resources needed to determine whether you are, in fact, suffering as a result of medication errors.
 If you are asked to see a health care provider in person, a medical technician or nurse can look at your medical history and perform a physical examination, as well as test your blood to detect the presence of dangerous levels of drugs.
 A doctor may also order laboratory tests on the specific organs that may be affected by the drug taken.
 In order to ensure that this diagnostic process produces accurate results, it helps to provide the medical practitioners with as much information as possible, including the dates when the drug was taken and the amounts ingested.

-If a health care provider determines that you have suffered what should have been a preventable adverse reaction to a drug you may be eligible for compensation.
-Contact Locks Law Firm today to schedule a free case review and we may be able to help.
+If a health care provider determines that you have suffered what should have been a preventable adverse reaction to a drug due to a medication error you may be eligible for compensation.
+Contact the Locks Law Firm today to schedule a free, confidential consultation and case review.